E MAIL ADDRESS:- firstname.lastname@example.org

-We now also have a 'Facebook' page.
+We also have a 'Facebook' page.
 Search for 'Kingsway Auction Rooms' on Facebook to see the page.
-It will contain brief information about sale-dates etc and is a useful back-up if for some reason the main website is unavailable.
+It will contain information about sale-dates etc and is a useful back-up if for some reason the main website is unavailable.
 Please take the trouble to 'Like' the page so we can gauge its popularity.

 We are now providing a 'video preview' of the auctions.
 There is a link to youtube where we have placed a short walk around video view of the auction.
 This link will available on the feature page at around the same time that the catalogue goes online, normally the Thursday before the sale, or sooner if possible.

 Click links below to view clips of Val auctioning various items on ' Flog it.'

 Other videos [saleroom connected & other] can be accessed from our youtube page -for your enjoyment.

 2013 was a landmark year for the directors of Kingsway Auction Rooms.
 Auctioneer & Valuer Val Elliott marked 35 years of service.
 Val started working at the auction rooms in the summer of 1978, as an assistant to the auctioneer.
 It was initially a summer job and was meant to only last for a few weeks.
 Those few weeks turned into 30 years.
 Her co-director, Peter Crouch is not too far behind in completing 30 years service.
 Peter started working at the auction rooms in the Spring of 1983 as assistant porter intending only to stay for a few weeks before moving on.
 Val & Peter of course now own Kingsway Auction Rooms and are proud of their long service achievements.

 The BBC 'Flog it' programme continues to be repeated.
 A feature on the making & broadcast of this programme can be found further down this page.

 Martinware Vase £320.
 Royal Doulton Lady Jester Figure £680.
 Royal Doulton